riteshpen/Malaria_Incidence/README.md

 This project investigates the relationship between Insecticide-Treated Nets (ITNs) and child mortality rates across countries of varying income levels and regions.

 <img width="320" height="319" alt="Image" src="https://github.com/user-attachments/assets/c82b4252-5cb8-4e82-a111-5b53a6992275" />

+### What datasets did we use?

+1. UNICEF Malaria & Child Health Dataset (https://data.unicef.org/resources/dataset/malaria/)
+2. World Bank Under-5 Mortality Data (https://data.worldbank.org/indicator/SH.DYN.MORT?)
+3. World Bank Incidence of Malaria (https://data.worldbank.org/indicator/SH.MLR.INCD.P3?name_desc=true)

+### What is df_latest_by_country.csv, and how did we get it?

+1. df_latest_by_country.csv is the dataset we used for our final evaluation, analysis, and dashboard.
+2. We merged both datasets and selected the most recent data entry for every country.
+3. After doing that, we got the df_latest_by_country.csv file.

 ## We focused on: